corgigo/corgigo.github.io/content/posts/best-synthesia-alternatives-competitors.md

 title: "5 Best Synthesia Alternatives and Competitors"
 date: 2023-03-21T11:49:49+08:00
-description: "Here are some examples of Synthesia alternatives: Elai, Colossyan, D-ID, Hourone, and Rephrase.AI."
+description: "Here are some examples of Synthesia alternatives: Elai, Colossyan, D-ID, Hourone, and DeepBrain AI."
 draft: false
 ---